Writing Style Guide

 School of Visual Arts and Design A merged partnership of the former art and digital media departments.

-semesters Lowercase fall, spring and summer semesters as in spring semester, fall 2014 semester.
+semesters Lowercase fall, spring and summer semesters as in spring semester, but capitalize when referring to a specific term as in Fall 2014.

 Seminole State College of Florida Seminole, Seminole State or Seminole State College are acceptable on second reference.
 The college prefers not to use SSC.
 Another Seminole State College is in Oklahoma.